Trust in Me (Lim Young-woong song): Live performances

 After the release of "Trust in Me", Lim promoted the song on various music programs including MBC's Show!
 Music Core, MBC M's Show Champion and SBS' Inkigayo, from April 4 until 12, 2020.
 On June 6, he performed the song at the Haeinsa Memorial Music Concert, which was held in commemoration of the 70th anniversary of the Korean War.
 This concert was televised on TV Chosun later that month.
-The singer then performed this song also at the 12th Broadcast Advertising Festival on July 15, in celebration of the event.
+The singer then performed this song also at the 12th MTN Broadcast Advertising Festival on July 15, in celebration of the event.
 He even sang the song as a duet with singer Lee Hae-ri during the 18th episode of TV Chosun's Romantic Call Centre which aired on July 30 the same year.

 The song's first performance at a music awards show was made at the 2020 Trot Awards, where the singer won six trophies including Best New Artist and Popularity Award.
 He then performed "Trust in Me" at the 12th Annual Melon Music Awards, alongside the promotional single "Hero".
 Under the segment title "Hero: The Origin of Love", his performance contained the message; "What I sing is the beginning of everything for those who love me."
 This live performance introduced EX-3D stereophonic sound technology.
 (Note: This technology enables listeners to feel a sense of dimension just like performers sing songs right next to them, when using earphones or headphones without any special devices.)
 These two songs were presented together at the 35th Golden Disc Awards as well.